What do I feed my new puppy?

 How do I get my puppy used to riding in a car?

 Your puppy should go for a brief car ride daily for the first few weeks.
 Dogs that drool or throw up when riding in a car are typically those that are stressed/anxious about riding in a car.
 Typically this is because they are not used to riding in a car or the fact that they only ride in the car to go to the vet or groomer.
 Start with 5-10 minute rides for the first week and extend it to 10-15 minute trips the second week.
+You also may try PawTree’s Chillax given at least an hour before the car trip as this will help reduce the anxiety.
 As long as your puppy is not stressed and does not drool or throw up, your puppy is ready to go anywhere with you.
 Never leave your dog in the car unattended.

 Interaction with other dogs/puppies/cats